Chae Chan Ping v. United States

 Chae Chan Ping v.
 United States, 130 U.S. 581 (1889), or The Chinese Exclusion Case, is a landmark decision of the Supreme Court of the United States that upheld the constitutionality of the Scott Act of 1888, a follow-up to the Chinese Exclusion Act.
 The Scott Act barred Chinese laborers from reentry to the United States.

-The case arose concerning Chae Chan Ping, a Chinese laborer who moved to the United States in 1875, legally resided in San Francisco for over a decade, and whose return voyage from a trip to British Hong Kong was pending when the Scott Act became effective.
+The case arose concerning Chae Chan Ping, a Chinese man who moved to the United States in 1875, lived in San Francisco for over a decade, and whose return voyage from a trip to British Hong Kong was pending when the Scott Act became effective.
 Ping's legal challenge to the prohibition on reentry was aided by Chinese immigrant groups and advocated on his behalf by an elite "dream team" of lawyers.

-The case is viewed as "the grandfather of immigration law cases" and is significant in the broad judicial deference given to the executive and legislative branches of the federal government, as well as precedent for the plenary power and consular nonreviewability doctrines in immigration and nationality law.
+The case is viewed as "the grandfather of immigration law cases" and is significant for the "sweeping" judicial deference given to the executive and legislative branches of the federal government, as well as precedent for the plenary power and consular nonreviewability doctrines in immigration and nationality law.